Cartoon:

 Cording:

-A technique that employs a single cord thats laid down on fabric and attached with transparent zigzag stitches.
+A technique that employs a single cord that’s laid down on fabric and attached with transparent zigzag stitches.
 These are relatively simple, low-stitch-count designs featuring lots of swirls and curves.
 Different widths of cording are available to provide a wide range of looks.
 A special attachment is required for the embroidery machine.

 Cover Stitching: